 - Work with Health Education England to support workforce planning

-- Work with other partners across the system to implement the agreed outcomes from the Mental Health Taskforce and Future in Mind
+- Work with other partners across the system to implement the agreed outcomes from the Five Year Forward View for Mental Health and Future in Mind.

 Working in partnership with children and young people and families is an essential element of our work.
-Our nationally commissioned participation partners are GIFT for young people, who have developed MyApt, and YoungMinds ‘Parent’s Say’ for parents and carers.
+Our nationally commissioned participation partners is YoungMinds through the Amplified programme.

-Commissioning values-based, outcomes-focused, evidenced-based child and adolescent mental health services (CAMHS) to achieve accessible and comprehensive care pathways across the statutory and voluntary sectors requires sophisticated partnership working and understanding of planning interventions for a wide range of problems.
+Commissioning values-based, outcomes-focused, evidence-based children and young people’s mental health services (CYPMHS) to achieve accessible and comprehensive care pathways across the statutory and voluntary sectors requires sophisticated partnership working and understanding of planning interventions for a wide range of problems.